aosabook/500lines/functionalDB/chapter.md

          new-ts               (next-ts db)]
        [(update-creation-ts (assoc ent :id ent-id) new-ts) next-top-id]))
 ````
 To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer.
-The results of this operation are assigned to the *layer-with-updated-storage* local variable.
+The results of this operation are assigned to the `layer-with-updated-storage` local variable.

 Finally, we must update the indexes.
 This means:

-1. For each of the indexes (done by the combination of *reduce* and the *partial*-ed *add-entity-to-index* at the *add-entity* function)
+1. For each of the indexes (done by the combination of `reduce` and the `partial`-ed `add-entity-to-index` at the `add-entity` function)
-2. Find the attributes that should be indexed (see the combination of *filter* with the index’s *usage-pred* that operates on the attributes in *add-entity-to-index*)
+2. Find the attributes that should be indexed (see the combination of `filter` with the index’s `usage-pred` that operates on the attributes in `add-entity-to-index`)
-3. build an index-path from the the entity’s id (see the combination of the *partial*-ed *update-entry-in-index* with *from-eav* at the *update-attr-in-index* function)
+3. build an index-path from the the entity’s ID (see the combination of the `partial`-ed `update-entry-in-index` with `from-eav` at the `update-attr-in-index` function)
-4. Add that path to the index (see the *update-entry-in-index* function)
+4. Add that path to the index (see the `update-entry-in-index` function)
 ````clojure
 (defn- add-entity-to-index [ent layer ind-name]
    (let [ent-id (:id ent)